gesposito/jackpot/README.md

 # Jackpot

-Customized version of [express-example](https://github.com/sequelize/express-example) showing a sample application (data is from [superenalotto](https://www.sisal.it/superenalotto/estrazioni)).
+Customized version of Sequelize's [express-example](https://github.com/sequelize/express-example) showing a sample application (data is from [superenalotto](https://www.sisal.it/superenalotto/estrazioni)).

 ## Requirements
 * You'll need MySQL installed on your machine (i.e. with `brew install mysql` or Docker)